Romanian Homemade Borsch

 Step 17

-And a tip from other housewives:
+And a tip from fellow homemakers:

 Romanian Homemade Borsch - Step 17